raspberrychris/cattreeguide/content/_index.md

 | 👉  Hammock: The hammocks on this tree are a hit with my cats, and they love lounging in them.|👉  Not Suitable for All Cats: This cat tree is smaller, so it may not be suitable for all cats.
 Some larger cats may not be able to fit in the hide-a-way|
 | 👉 Hide-a-way feature: My scaredy cat loves being able to hide away in this tree when she feels overwhelmed or nervous.|👉  May Not Be Durable: Another potential con is that this cat tree may not be as durable as other options on the market because it is smaller and made of lighter materials|

-Pros:

-1. Three cats can use it at the same time: This tree is big enough for three cats to use at the same time, which is great if you have multiple pets.
-2. Hammock-y things: The hammocks on this tree are a hit with my cats, and they love lounging in them.
-3. Hide-a-way feature: My scaredy cat loves being able to hide away in this tree when she feels overwhelmed or nervous.

-Cons:
-1. Difficult to Assemble: One of the potential cons of this cat tree is that it may be difficult to assemble.
-There are three holes and they are only slightly different lengths apart, so getting the right posts in the right holes so the hideaway fits can be tricky.
-2. Not Suitable for All Cats: This cat tree is smaller, so it may not be suitable for all cats.
-Some larger cats may not be able to fit in the hide-a-way or use the hammock-y things effectively.
-3. May Not Be Durable: Another potential con is that this cat tree may not be as durable as other options on the market because it is smaller and made of lighter materials

 ---